-Wild Dogs in Africa Are Endangered – the Need for Conservation
+Wild Dogs in Africa Are Endangered – How many African wild dogs are left?

-One of the highlights of a safari trip in 2023 is to see the wild dogs in Africa.
+One of the highlights of a safari trip in 2024 is to see the wild dogs in Africa.
 One of the most fascinating predators of the savanna, the African Wild Dog is a vital jigsaw in the ecosystem but, sadly, it’s listed as an endangered species on the IUCN Red List.
-It is important to understand the many threats facing these Painted Wolves in Africa and the need for unique conservation programs in the sub-Saharan African region.
+It is important to understand the many threats to African wild dogs and the need for unique conservation programs in the sub-Saharan African region.
 The species has been given many common names, such as Cape Hunting Dog, Painted Wolf, African Wild Dog, or Wild Dog.

-The last census of wild dogs recorded approximately 6600 individuals in Africa, making them the second most threatened carnivore on the continent after the Ethiopian Wolf.
+How many African wild dogs are left?
+The last census of wild dogs in Africa recorded approximately 6600 individuals, making them the second most threatened carnivore on the continent after the Ethiopian Wolf.
 Wild dogs roam 14 of the 39 African countries from whence they originally came, meaning that they have lost 93% of their historic range thanks to human impacts.
+The future of the African wild dog population is under threat.

 A dream holiday safari to explore the challenges facing the endangered African wild dog and the efforts being made to protect and conserve Africa’s most successful hunter could be yours.
 Africa is so much more than a Big 5 adventure – it’s also a thrilling Cape hunting dog destination and there is nothing quite like seeing these animals on the move, running as a pack across enormous wild landscapes to tire out their herbivore prey.